Trip Facts

 Accommodation: Everest Summit Lodge

-After an early breakfast, you leave Lobuche behind and trek toward Pangboche.
-The trail passes through the Khumbu Khola valley, leading into Pheriche.
-From there, the route descends gently down to Pangboche.
+After an early breakfast, you leave Lobuche and trek toward Pangboche.
+The trail follows the Khumbu Khola valley, passing through Pheriche, before gradually descending to Pangboche.

 Day 14: Trek to Namche Bazaar

-After breakfast, you begin your hike to Namche Bazaar.
-The trail ascends through rhododendron forests to Tengboche, then descends to the river at Phunki Tenga, where you cross a bridge.
-From there, the path steadily climbs up to Namche.
-Upon arrival, rest and prepare for tomorrow’s trek to Lukla.
+After breakfast, you begin your hike toward Namche Bazaar.
+The trail climbs through rhododendron forests to Tengboche before descending to the river at Phunki Tenga, where you cross a bridge.
+From there, you make a steady ascent back to Namche.
+On arrival, you rest and prepare for the next day’s trek to Lukla.

 Day 15: Trek to Lukla